ChordPro/chordpro/docs/content/Using-ChordPro.md

 Every line from the named file is taken to be a file name, with the exception of empty lines and lines that start with a `#` which are ignored.
+File names are considered relative to the filelist.

 This option may be specified multiple times.